BehicKlncky/BehicKlncky/README.md

 ### Currently a senior at Hacettepe University, Computer Science

-### Interested in cyber security, artificial inteligence, deep learning, microcontrollers, electronics, neural networks etc.
-### Experienced in Java(Data Structures, Algorithms), C and C++ (Embedded Systems), Python and integrating and communicating various electronical components with different MCU types.
+### Interested in cyber security, artificial intelligence, and electronics.
+Have experience in Java, C, C++, and Python, especially in areas involving data structures, algorithms, and embedded systems.Also work with different microcontrollers and electronic components.